John Ogdon: Career

-Breakdown
+Mental breakdown

 Ogdon's health was good, and his physical constitution was strong, as his wife often recalled in her biography.
 Regarded as a "gentle giant", known and loved for his kindness and generosity, he had tremendous energy.
-But an everyday business argument seemed to upset him more than expected and then suddenly in 1973 he experienced a severe breakdown.
-This sometimes changed his personality completely.
-His illness was initially diagnosed as schizophrenia, but then changed to manic depression (now referred to as bipolar disorder).
-Either condition may have been inherited from his father, who suffered several psychotic episodes and a mental breakdown.
+In 1973, he experienced a sudden severe mental breakdown.
+His illness was initially diagnosed as schizophrenia, but later changed to manic depression (now referred to as bipolar disorder).
+Either condition may have been inherited from his father, who suffered several psychotic episodes.
 Ogdon spent some time in the Maudsley Hospital in London, and in general needed more nursing than it was possible to provide while touring.
 Nevertheless, he was reported to maintain three hours' practice a day on the hospital's piano.

 In 1983, after emerging from hospital, he played at the opening of the Royal Concert Hall in Nottingham.
-In 1988 he released a five-disc recording of an interpretation of Sorabji's Opus clavicembalisticum.
+In 1988 he released a five-disc recording of Sorabji's Opus clavicembalisticum.
 He died in August 1989 of pneumonia, brought on by undiagnosed diabetes.

 Legacy

 His wife Brenda, along with writer Michael Kerr, wrote a biography of her life with him in 1981, and released a second edition in 1989, shortly before his death.
 Another biography by Charles Beauclerk was published in March 2014.
+One of John Ogdon's doctoral students at Indiana University, Edna Chun, describes her experiences in studying with John Ogdon in Transformational Music Teaching (2023).

 In the BBC film about his life, Virtuoso, based on the biography, Ogdon was played by Alfred Molina, who won a Best Actor award from the Royal Television Society for the performance.
 The production interpreted Ogdon's illness as manic depression rather than schizophrenia, since he had responded much better to treatment for the former condition.
 Brenda Ogdon also recalled being informed that his obsessive musical work could have been interpreted as a symptom of manic depression.

-In June 2014 the hour-long documentary, directed by Zoe Dobson, entitled John Ogdon: Living with Genius, was broadcast on BBC Four, with Ogdon's wife Brenda and her children Richard and Annabel telling his personal story for the first time.
-The programme featured unique archive and contemporary performance.
+In June 2014 John Ogdon: Living with Genius, directed by Zoe Dobson, was broadcast on BBC Four.
 The programme was followed by John Ogdon: A Musical Tribute featuring piano performances by Peter Donohoe, including Ogdon's own Theme and Variations.

 In 1990, Gordon Rumson, another devoted advocate for Sorabji's music, composed the piano piece Threnody for John Ogdon.
 Organist Kevin Bowyer commissioned and premiered Alistair Hinton's organ work Pansophiae for John Ogdon (Hinton is the curator of the Sorabji Archive and worked with Ogdon on the recording of Sorabji's Opus clavicembalisticum).

 Ogdon is survived by his daughter and son, Annabel and Richard Ogdon.